 In Norway, quite possibly like in many other countries, the Vikings and their predecessors practised the ritual of burying the dead with a treasure chest of all things needed in the afterlife.
 A noble woman was in 834 AD buried inside a mound with her ship and a slave, animals, important treasures as well as utensils.

 Outside of Puno on the Peruvian altiplano there are some very special grave chambers, called Chullpas.
 The silos of Sillustani are from before the Incas, perhaps as old as 500 AD.
 The towers contained entire families and was a way to bury people above ground.
+This is my last example of cemeteries as final resting places.

 All chapters in this series about Religious Buildings.